ace-compiler/ace-compiler/README.md

 It is essential to emphasize that FHE remains up to 10,000 times slower than unencrypted computation, even for small machine learning models.
 To achieve the results presented in Table 10, we tested 1,000 images for each of the six ResNet models.
 Performing these tests would require approximately 5,000 hours (over 208 days) if conducted sequentially using a single thread on one CPU core.
 To manage this extensive computational demand efficiently, we conducted encrypted inference tests in parallel using multi-core systems.

 To generate Figures 5-7 and Table 9, the process will take **approximately 18 hours**.

-Reproducing Table 10 presents a significant challenge due to the computational intensity required for artifact evaluation.
+However, reproducing Table 10 presents a significant challenge due to the computational intensity required for artifact evaluation.
 To facilitate this, we have provided a script that generates the table using only 10 images per model.
 On a computing platform equipped with 10 cores (details provided below), completing this process is expected to take **approximately 7 hours**.
 Please note, however, that the results obtained with this abbreviated method should be considered approximate.
 For those who wish to conduct tests using 1,000 images per model, please be aware that this extended evaluation will take **over 140 hours** on a 64-core platform.

-*It is important to note that, like existing FHE compilers, the ACE compiler produces accuracy for encrypted inference that is comparable to unencrypted inference.
-Table 10 does not, in itself, represent a contribution in this paper but is included for completeness.
+*It is important to note that, like existing FHE compilers, the ACE compiler achieves accuracy in encrypted inference comparable to that of unencrypted inference.
+Table 10 is included for completeness and does not represent a contribution in this paper.
 Table 9 simply lists the security parameters used by the ACE compiler.
-The major results of this paper are presented in Figures 5-7, where Figures 6 and 7 compare the ACE compiler with expert hand-tuned implementations in terms of encrypted inference time and memory usage.*
+The major results of this paper are presented in Figures 5-7: Figure 5 presents the compile times for the six ResNet models.
+Figures 6 and 7 compare the ACE compiler to expert hand-tuned implementations, focusing on per-image encrypted inference time and memory usage for each model, respectively.*

+*Additionally, the ACE compiler compiles all six ResNet models within seconds.
+As a result, the Figure 5 you obtain may slightly differ from Figure 5 in our paper.
+Similarly, your Figure 6 and our Figure 6 may show minor variations.
+However, the overall trends in both Figures 5 and 6 will remain consistent.*

 To facilitate artifact evaluation, we provide detailed steps, environment setup, and execution guidelines to ensure that the findings of our research can be independently verified.